Procedure Guide ·Dental Cleaning ·2026

 1Does my cat really need anesthesia for a dental cleaning?

 Yes.
-Cats won't hold still for scaling below the gumline, and dental X-rays require precise positioning.
-Anesthesia-free dental cleanings only remove visible tartar and miss the disease happening below the gumline where it matters most.
-Veterinary dental organizations strongly advise against anesthesia-free dentals.
+Cats won't hold still for scaling below the gumline, and X-rays require precise positioning.
+Anesthesia-free cleanings only remove visible tartar and miss subsurface disease.
+Veterinary organizations strongly advise against anesthesia-free dentals.

 2How often should I get my cat's teeth cleaned?

-Most vets recommend annual dental cleanings starting around age 2-3, though some cats need them more frequently.
-Your vet will assess dental health at annual checkups and recommend a schedule based on your cat's individual needs.
-Cats prone to dental disease may need cleanings every 6-12 months.
+Most vets recommend annual cleanings starting around age 2-3.
+Your vet will assess dental health at checkups and recommend a schedule based on individual needs.
+Cats prone to disease may need cleanings every 6-12 months.

 3What are the signs my cat needs a dental cleaning?

-Bad breath is the most common sign.
-Red or swollen gums, visible tartar buildup (yellow or brown on teeth), drooling, pawing at the mouth, dropping food while eating, and reluctance to eat hard food are all indicators.
-Some cats hide pain well, so regular vet exams are important.
+Bad breath is most common.
+Red/swollen gums, visible tartar (yellow or brown), drooling, pawing at the mouth, dropping food, and reluctance to eat hard food indicate problems.
+Cats hide pain well, so regular vet exams matter.

 4Is it safe to put an older cat under anesthesia for dental work?

-With proper pre-anesthetic bloodwork and monitoring, anesthesia is generally safe for older cats.
-Age alone is not a contraindication.
-The vet will check kidney and liver function before proceeding.
-The risks of untreated dental disease often outweigh the anesthesia risk for otherwise healthy senior cats.
+With proper bloodwork and monitoring, anesthesia is safe for older cats.
+Age alone isn't a contraindication.
+Vets check kidney and liver function first.
+Risks of untreated disease often outweigh anesthesia risk for healthy seniors.

 5What happens if I skip dental cleanings?

-Untreated dental disease progresses from gingivitis to periodontitis, causing pain, tooth loss, and bone destruction.
-Bacteria from infected gums can damage the heart, kidneys, and liver.
-Advanced dental disease requires far more expensive treatment than routine cleanings.
+Untreated disease progresses from gingivitis to periodontitis, causing pain, tooth loss, and bone destruction.
+Bacteria from infected gums damage the heart, kidneys, and liver.
+Advanced disease requires far more expensive treatment.

 6Can I brush my cat's teeth at home?

-Yes — it's the best way to slow tartar buildup between cleanings.
-Use cat-specific toothpaste, never human toothpaste.
-Start with finger brushing and work up to a small toothbrush.
-Even a few times per week makes a significant difference.
+Yes-it's the best way to slow tartar buildup.
+Use cat-specific toothpaste, never human paste.
+Start with finger brushing and work up to a small brush.
+Even a few times weekly helps significantly.

 7Does pet insurance cover cat dental cleanings?

-Routine cleanings are usually not covered by standard policies.
-If dental disease is diagnosed and treatment is medically necessary, some policies cover cleanings and extractions.
-Dental waiting periods are often 30-90 days.
-Check your policy's dental section specifically.
+Routine cleanings usually aren't covered by standard policies.
+If disease is diagnosed and treatment is medically necessary, some policies cover cleanings and extractions.
+Waiting periods often span 30-90 days.
+Check your policy's dental section.

 Marcel Janik, founder of RealVetCost